-Vicky, an international studies major, wanted to intern with the Latin American Association because of her interest in helping immigrants to make a better life.
-There, she teaches English, Spanish and computer classes, plus she assists the program director with creating lesson plans.
-Her other duties include helping with marketing and fundraising.
-Vicky’s favorite part of her internship is seeing the results — the satisfaction of the people who once needed help.
+Vicky, an international studies major, interned with the Latin American Association because of her interest in helping immigrants to make a better life.
+During summer 2014, she taught English classes and assisted the program director with creating lesson plans.
+Her other duties included helping with marketing and fundraising.
+Vicky’s favorite part of her internship was seeing the results — the satisfaction of the people who needed help and received it.

 An LAA internship requires skills in writing, translating and the ability to interact effectively with different types of people.
 Vicky felt she was prepared thanks to her Oglethorpe education.
 “It’s important to translate a phrase into Spanish with the same meaning, she said, ” and because I translated so much at Oglethorpe, I felt prepared.”